MisterMunchkin/blog-robin-dalmy/blog/2022-06-26-expo-react-native-series.md

 TLDR; If your app isn't too reliant on custom native code, and you just something quick and easy for your shareholders to run, you can still use Expo Go.

 ## Running Expo Bare Workflow with EAS Build
 If you do need to build your projects without having to configure your machine for it locally, you can always use [EAS Build](https://docs.expo.dev/build/introduction/).
-What EAS Build allows you to do is to build your Bare Workflow on Expo Servers instead of your machine.
+What EAS Build allows you to do is to build your Bare Workflow on Expo Servers instead of on your machine.
 This allows Windows machines to create builds for iOS.

 The Expo Documentation does a good job of going through how to work with EAS Builds step by step, so I'll just list the docs I've used to make it work here.